Skip to content

 Doctor’s Recommendation

-Eat your carrots for your eye health, your overall health, and because they’re a tasty snack (plain, with some peanut butter or with ranch for dipping)!
+Eat your carrots for your eye health, your overall health, and because they’re a tasty snack (plain or with some ranch for dipping)!
 Are you looking for more ways to improve your eyesight that you won’t find in the produce aisle?
 You can schedule your regular eye exam right now while you’re thinking about it!

 If you live in Andover, Winfield, or east Wichita, KS, and you’re due (or overdue) for an eye exam, then we invite you to schedule an appointment with us!